relizaio/reliza-cli/README.md

 - **--imagefile** - flag which sets absolute path to the file with image string or image k8s json (optional, either images string or image file must be provided).
 Default value: */resources/images*.
 - **--namespace** - flag to denote namespace where we are sending images (optional, unused, present for compatibility with instance data command, which uses simialr underlying logic).

-## 12. Use Case: Create New Project In Reliza Hub
+## 12. Use Case: Create New Project in Reliza Hub

 This use case creates a new project for our organization.
 API key must be generated prior to using.